Larurappert/cwODMRfit/README.md

 The script fits the ODMR dips with a double-Voigt model and extracts the central frequency shift and the splitting.
 From that, effective axial and transverse strain values are calculated.

-For every waveguide the exakt Position (from 0-50 Mikrometer) hast to be put in the Code, so that the before after positions can be matched.
-The position gets extracted from the folder name P X, with X being the position number between 1 and 5.
-The dBM Power is automatically extracted from the file name.
+For every waveguide the exakt Position (from 0-50 Mikrometer) hast to be put in the Code, so that the before and after positions can be matched.
+The position gets extracted from the folder name Po X, with X being the position number between 1 and 5.
+The dBm Power is automatically extracted from the file name.

 The fitting is set up to be with automatic peak detection, sensible parameter limits, and simple quality checks.